-- 4. Briefly vortex all samples to mix ingredients, and incubate for 15 min at a nominal temperature of 37°C. - 5.
-Add 10 mL of Isoton II diluent into a blood cell counter vial.
-Prepare two vials for each sample replicate.
-Each replicate will be diluted into two Isoton II containing vials and a platelet count will be obtained using Z2 counter.
-The mean response will then be calculated for each replicate. - 6.
-Add 20 μL of PRP treated with positive control, negative control, vehicle control (if applicable) or test nanomaterial prepared in step 5.3 to the Isoton II containing vials from step 5.5.
+- 5.4 Briefly vortex all samples to mix ingredients and incubate for 15 min at a nominal temperature of 37°C. - 5.5 Add 10 mL of Isoton II diluent into a blood cell counter vial.
+Prepare two (2) vials for each sample replicate.
+Each replicate will be diluted into two Isoton II containing vials and a platelet account will be obtained using Z2 counter.
+The mean response will then be calculated for each replicate. - 5.6 Add 20 μL of PRP treated with positive control, negative control, vehicle control (if applicable) or test-nanomaterial prepared in step 5.3 to the Isoton II containing vials from step 5.5.
 Cover vials and gently invert them to mix diluted samples.
 Proceed with platelet count determination using the Z2 counter immediately.

-Note: Dilutions of tested samples and controls should be performed ex tempore.
-Counts should be performed within two hours after removing from the incubator.
-When planning the experiment take into account that analysis of one nanoparticle sample with all controls takes approximately one hour.
-If the nanoparticle interferes with the assay and clogs the aperture, additional time will be needed to clean the instrument and continue counts.
+Notes: - Dilutions of tested samples and controls should be performed ex tempore.
+Counts should be performed within two (2) hours after removing from the incubator.
+When planning the experiment, consider that analysis of 1 nanoparticle sample with all controls takes approximately 1 hr.
+If the nanoparticle interferes with the assay and results in clogging of the aperture, additional time will be needed to clean the instrument and continue counts.
 This is not a high throughput screening assay.

-Note: Perform platelet count of the blank PRP used for the experiment in the beginning and the end of the run to confirm that quality of plasma is not affected by storage and handling.
-Normal platelet count in human plasma should be between $125-690 \times 10^9/L$ [8].
-The average platelet count in our experience has been between $300-450 \times 10^9/L$.
+Plan your time accordingly. - 2) Perform platelet count of the blank PRP used for the experiment in the beginning and the end of the run to confirm that quality of plasma is not affected by storage and handling.
+Normal platelet count in human plasma should be between 125-690 x 10 9/L (8).
+Average platelet count in our experiments is between 300-450 x 10 9/L.